iagocanalejas/regatas/README.md

 #                         google-sheet name used for TABULAR datasource.
 #   --file-path FILE_PATH
 #                         sheet file path used for TABULAR datasource.
+#   -w, --last-weekend
+#                         ingest only the last weekend races.
 #   --force-gender
 #                         forces the gender to match.
 #   --force-category